 Polyester carpets can be a good option, but they’re best matched with realistic expectations about lifespan in active kids’ rooms.

-Wool Carpets — Are They Practical for Kids?
+Wool Carpets: Are They Practical for Kids?

 Wool carpet often sounds like the premium, “healthy home” option, and in some cases, it is.
 Wool is naturally insulating, breathable, and comfortable.
-It also regulates temperature well, which can make bedrooms feel cosy year-round.
+It also regulates temperature well, making bedrooms feel cosy year-round.
+That said, wool is not always the most practical choice for kids’ bedrooms.
+Things parents often underestimate:

 • Wool stains more easily than synthetic fibres